xreedev/Research-Asist-Tool/README.md

 1. **Pre-trained Models**: Download and configure BART models.
 2. **Summarization**: Provide the link through the React website.
 3. **Output**: Access summaries, presentations, and audio files in the `Outputs` folder.
-.To add a file structure and data flow to your README file, we need to analyze the project files and their interactions.
-Here's a detailed structure for that section:

 ---